SheCodesAustralia/multicoder-turtorial/content/Myrtle/3_CHECKPOINT_a.md

 {{% notice info %}}

-Run the code and make sure Myrtle is in the center of the cell.
+Run the code and make sure you can see Myrtle on the screen.

 {{% /notice %}}